madeyellow/Trackable/README.md

 ## Can i check changes not right after value is changed?

 Yep!
-There is built-it `TrackingStrategy.Manual` that can be provided to `Trackable` constructor OR can be choosed ight in Unity editor.
-You have to call `.Commit();` at desired moment in order to change tracking happen.
-It will be proper strategy if your script changes variable several times during complex method execution and you want to perform single change tracking at the very end of method (when you have final value calculated) instead of multiple checks.
+There is built-it `TrackingStrategy.Manual` that can be provided to `Trackable` constructor OR can be assigned right from Unity editor.
+You'll have to call `.Commit();` at the desired moment in order to change tracking happen.
+It will be a proper strategy if your script changes variable several times during complex method execution and you want to perform single change tracking at the very end of the method (when you have a final value calculated) instead of multiple checks.

 Here's how you may use it: